cupcake-recipes.com

 Preparation Steps

-• In a large bowl, cream together the butter and sugar until light and fluffy.
-Beat in the molasses.
+• In a large bowl, cream together the softened butter, brown sugar, and granulated sugar until light and fluffy.

 • In a separate bowl, whisk together the flour, ginger, cinnamon, cloves, baking soda, and salt.

-• Cover the dough and chill for at least 2 hours, or preferably overnight.
+• Cover the bowl with plastic wrap and chill the dough in the refrigerator for at least 2 hours.

-• Shape dough into 1-inch balls.
-Roll each ball in granulated sugar.
+• Scoop the chilled dough and roll into 1-inch balls, then generously coat each ball in powdered sugar.

-• Bake for 10-12 minutes, or until the edges are set and the tops are cracked.
+• Bake for 10 minutes, or until the edges are set and the tops are beautifully crinkled.
+Let cool on the baking sheet for 5 minutes before transferring to a wire rack.

 Notes